Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "Yeah!
 Assumin’ ‘ya ain’t allergic, an all.
 I’d love ‘ta hear ‘yer experience of it!
 Mebbe when I go huntin’ with Righteous next!"
 Daar growled happily at the thought, and felt himself prancing along the path, wagging his tail...

 Maybe he should share a story!
-‘Fer me though, biggest thing I’ll ‘member ‘bout it all was gettin’ some dirt into an open cut an’ almost losin’ my *forearm* ‘ta some random fungus…"
+‘Fer me though, biggest thing I’ll ‘member ‘bout it all was gettin’ some dirt into an open cut an’ almost losin’ my *forearm* ‘ta some random fungus..."

 Paru boggled at that.
 "Really?!"

 "‘Ta be fair, I sorta bet it’d have ruined a Human’s day too, but still.
-Don’t take *nothin’* ‘bout a Deathworld ‘fer granted…*ah."* Daar sniffed behind him.
+Don’t take *nothin’* ‘bout a Deathworld ‘fer granted...*ah."* Daar sniffed behind him.
 "I think I’mma be callin’ this short."

 Sure enough, Paru turned his head, flick an ear as he listened, then duck-nodded.
 Somebody - Champion Thurrsto, by the smell - was stumbling through the woods like a blind Naxas through a canyon, and hurrying to catch up.